 Prepaid Card Perks: Tie

 The great thing about both Bluebird and Serve is that they give cardholders access to Amex Offers and Small Business Saturday.
 This can translate to significant savings, not to mention free money just for being a cardholder.
 Bluebird offers cardholders exclusive deals from time to time.
 Back when I had a Bluebird card, I got a preview of these discounts and wasn’t particularly impressed.
-Still, if you think you’ll stay at a La Quinta hotel and that 10% saving matters to you, then you may want to go with Bluebird.
+If you think you’ll stay at a La Quinta hotel and that 10% saving matters to you, then you may want to go with Bluebird.
 Meanwhile, the One VIP Serve card gets cardholders access to One VIP Access, which is useful for those who want premier tickets to concerts and other events.
-I personally don’t care about either of these perks, but you might factor them into your decision over which card to choose.
+I personally don’t care about either of these perks.
+But you might factor them into your decision over which card to choose.

 Subscribe to Blog via Email